This morning, University of Lynchburg became the first institution of higher education to announce plans to integrate Google Gnome to campus.

 Immediately, Google Gnome will be able to help students with homework questions as they study in the famous red chairs on the Dell.
 When students are not allowed to seek outside help on certain assignments, faculty members will be able to specify questions for which Google Gnome may not provide an answer.
 (This feature is titled “gNO-more.”)

-Google Gnome will integrate with the Lynchburg College Events app (available for Apple and Android devices) to answer questions such as, “What’s going on in the Drysdale Student Center right now?” and “What time does my choral concert start?”
+Google Gnome will integrate with the University of Lynchburg Events app (available for Apple and Android devices) to answer questions such as, “What’s going on in the Drysdale Student Center right now?” and “What time does my choral concert start?”
 Gnome will also answer questions about dining menus and dining services hours.
 Eventually, voice commands will allow students to seamlessly order pizza from the on-campus Domino’s.

 Additional features being developed now will allow campus community members to: